bobjwatts/miniev-docs/docs/index.md

 ---

 ### 📅 20-04-2025
-**Stage:** First Update!
+## First Update!
 EV Conversion Origin Story and Vehicle Acquisition

 **Summary:**
 I've been loving watching classic EV conversions on YouTube for a few years now, often thinking, "Maybe when I retire."
 This hesitation was mostly due to my perceived high cost of buying a classic car as a donor and acquiring EV components—options seemed limited to expensive Tesla setups or Hyper 9 motors.